ohanhi/elm-shared-state/README.md

-# :sharedState: SharedState :sharedState:
+# Elm Shared State example

-This repository serves as an example for organizing large Single-Page Applications (SPAs) in Elm 0.18.
+This repository serves as an example for organizing large Single-Page Applications (SPAs) in Elm 0.19.
+It was previously called elm-taco and was renamed to be less witty and more to the point.

 This repository assumes understanding of the Elm Architecture and the way you can structure independent concepts into sub-modules in Elm. **This is not a good example to base a small hobby projects on!
 It is also not an illustrative example for people who are just coming to Elm!**

-The main focus of this repository is what we (@ohanhi and @klemola) call the _SharedState_ model.
+The main focus of this repository is the _SharedState_ model.
 SharedState can be used to provide some application-wide information to all the modules that need it.
-In this example we have the current time, as well as translations (I18n) in the sharedState.
-In a real application, you would likely have the current logged-in user in the sharedState.
+In this example we have the current time, as well as translations (I18n) in the shared state.
+In an application with login, you would store the login data in the SharedState.
+Richard Feldman's [elm-spa-example](https://github.com/rtfeldman/elm-spa-example) uses a similar technique, though he calls it a Session.

-### Why the name?

-We wanted to avoid names that have strong programming related connotations already.
-According to [Wikipedia](https://en.wikipedia.org/wiki/SharedState):

-> A sharedState is a traditional Mexican dish composed of a corn or wheat tortilla folded or rolled around a filling.
-A sharedState can be made with a variety of fillings, including beef, pork, chicken, seafood, vegetables and cheese, allowing for great versatility and variety.

-What we mean by sharedState is also a vessel for tasty fillings, allowing for great versatility and variety.
-Plus, sharedState is short and memorable.

-## What's the big :sharedState: idea?
+## What's the big idea?

 Oftentimes in web applications there are some things that are singular and common by nature.
 The current time is an easy example of this.
 Of course we could have each module find out the current time on their own, but it does make sense to only handle that stuff in one place.
 Especially when the shared information is something like the translation files in our example app, it becomes apparent that retrieving the same file in every module would be a waste of time and resources.

-How we've solved this in Elm is by introducing an extra parameter in the `view` functions:
+How we've solved this in Elm is by introducing an extra parameter in the relevant `view`, `update`, etc. functions:

 ```elm
 view : SharedState -> Model -> Html Msg